 Some lists offer warnings that blocking an IP address could affect thousands of users who depend on it in order to obtain crucial information that they would otherwise not have access to.
 So block responsibly.

-Aggregating data to more effectively identify malicious activity:
+Aggregating data to more effectively identify malicious activity

 Instead of looking at one list to perform a simple straightforward lookup, we can take advantage of multiple datasets to uncover patterns and relationships between seemingly disparate values.
-A simple example would be, relating user names to email addresses, email addresses to domains and domains to IP addresses, which allows us to view the activity of one value and compare it to behavior of other values.
+A simple example would be, relating usernames to email addresses, email addresses to domains and domains to IP addresses, which allows us to view the activity of one value and compare it to the behavior of other values.
 Using complex algorithms with machine learning to process large samples of data we can intelligently discern if a value is directly or indirectly related to a malicious activity.

-How Service Objects keeps it simple for the user:
+How Service Objects keeps it simple for the user

 The DOTS IP Address Validation service currently has two flags to help its user deal with malicious IPs, ‘MaliciousIP’ and ‘PotentiallyMaliciousIP’.
 The ‘MaliciousIP’ flag indicates that the IP address recently displayed malicious activity and should be treated as such.
-The ‘PotentiallyMaliciousIP’’ flag indicates that the IP address recently displayed one or more strong relationships to a malicious activity and that it has a high likelihood of being malicious.
+The ‘PotentiallyMaliciousIP’’ flag indicates that the IP address recently displayed one or more strong relationships to malicious activity and that it has a high likelihood of being malicious.
 Both flags should be treated as warnings with the ‘MalciousIP’ flag being scrutinized more severely.